MinpuKang/s2/README.md

 s2 is based on the module pexpect in python.

-This is used for quickly login nodes based on special node name based on file:"<home>/nodes"
+This is used for quickly login nodes based on special node name based on file:"nodes"

 Usage: s2 node [-h]